akshiv/phys408FourierOptics/LabNoteBook.md

 Can also invert the image to save on ink and see more clearly what is going on:
 ![Inverted FT of NOZON filter](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Charecter%20Recognition/snap-unknown-20180313-113721-1-INVERTED.jpg)

-The FT of the
+The FT of the NOZON aperture looks similar to an asterisk (*)

 Next we put the Lazy X in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1NDY2ODM0OSwxMzY2ODM0NzU1LDM5Nj
+eyJoaXN0b3J5IjpbNDQ5Mzg0MDk3LDEzNjY4MzQ3NTUsMzk2MT
-E4ODAwNV19
+g4MDA1XX0=
 -->